interactivetools-com/ZenDB/README.md

 ## Overview

 ZenDB is a PHP/MySQL database abstraction layer designed to make your development process faster, easier, and more enjoyable.
-It focuses on ease of use, beautiful code, and optimizing for common use cases while allowing for customization and flexibility when needed.
+It focuses on ease of use, beautiful code, and optimizing for common use cases while also allowing for advanced and complex queries when needed.

 ## Features